kbase/narrative/src/README.txt

-   MG-RAST_ipy-mkmq - glue code to connect Retina and R stuff into IPython MG-RAST_Retina   - viz libraries from Folker's group biokbase/        - root of kbase pythong libraries to support the notebook notebook/        - contains all ipython specific styling, customizations, etc
+   MG-RAST_ipy-mkmq - glue code to connect Retina and R stuff into IPython MG-RAST_Retina   - viz libraries from Folker's group biokbase/        - root of kbase python libraries to support the notebook notebook/        - contains all ipython specific styling, customizations, etc
-      extensions/       - directory for ipython extensions (the type used with %load_ext) ipython.sh        - helper script that runs ipython with narrative stuff loaded ipython_profiles/ - the equivalent of ~/.ipython for storing configs, used with ipython.sh script for configuration usercustomize.py  - Ugly hack needed to deal with PYTHONPATH being munged when the kbase notebook forks a process.
+      ipython.sh        - helper script that runs ipython with narrative stuff loaded ipython_profiles/ - the equivalent of ~/.ipython for storing configs, used with ipython.sh script for configuration extensions/   - directory for ipython extensions (the type used with %load_ext) usercustomize.py  - Ugly hack needed to deal with PYTHONPATH being munged when the kbase notebook forks a process.
 See http://python.6.x6.nabble.com/Weird-PYTHONPATH-etc-issue-td4989274.html